What Is The Iupac Name For The Following Compound

 5. Locants: Numbers (locants) indicate the position of substituents on the parent chain.

-6. Functional Group Priority: If the molecule contains multiple functional groups, the one with the highest priority determines the suffix of the name.
+6. Functional Group Priority: If the molecule contains multiple functional groups, the one with the highest priority determines the suffix of the name And that's really what it comes down to..

 Step-by-Step Procedure for Naming Organic Compounds